 Three years later my dalek compost bins are producing enough lovely compost to feed my three raised beds.
 Pre-daleks, I’d never used kitchen compost as a soil improver, but I’m completely in love with the stuff now.
 For me, it is by far the best manure and I’d hold up my rich runner bean harvest as proof.

-I’ve learnt a few things along the way which has made my daleks tick though.
+I’ve learned a few things along the way which have made my Daleks tick though.
 The size of the material you’re adding to your bin is important, for one.
 Some ingredients, such as eggshells and woodier cuttings can take a lot longer than normal wet additions like veg peelings and old veg plants.
 I’ve found breaking up the eggshells and chopping the cuttings into smaller pieces help speed up the composting process.

 Good Mix of Ingredients